InserirAquiNome/crypto/crypto_cat.md

 ## Signing a file using an ASCII armored output.

-I want to sign my cat photo in such a way that the output is an ASCII output.
+I want to sign my cat picture in such a way that the output is an ASCII output.

 `$ gpg -u 5079D156 --armor --output cat.jpg.asc --detach-sign cat.jpg`